+'''

-... parimukham satim upaṭṭhapetvā ... '... having attended masterfully to what is in front ...'13
+... parimukhaṁ satiṁ upaṭṭhapetvā ...

+'... having attended proficiently to what is in front ...'

+'''

-I will translate upaṭṭhāna as 'attentiveness,' which connotes more active engagement than 'attending.'
-The compound satipaṭṭhāna can be translated as 'mastery-attentiveness,' but I will generally leave it untranslated.
+I will translate upaṭṭhāna as 'attentiveness,' which connotes more active engagement than 'attending,' and the whole compound satipaṭṭhāna as 'proficiency-attentiveness.'

 Picture a nurse standing close to her patient in order to attend to his needs caringly.
 She is alert, sensitive and composed.
 This is upaṭṭhāna.
 In her attentiveness, she brings all of her training and knowledge to bear to the assessment of his needs in order to respond appropriately.
 This is sati.
 Likewise, a Buddhist practitioner sits close to experiential factors in the present practice situation - raw sense impressions, the arising of feelings, of ill-will, and so on - with the same attentiveness.
 That is upaṭṭhāna.
-In attending to her experiential world, the practitioner brings her Dhammic mastery to bear in
+In attending to her experiential world, the practitioner brings her Dhammic proficiency to bear in order to interpret her experiences and and to recognize the conditions by which they arise.
+This is sati.